Spacechild1/vstplugin/README.md

 	I recommend using the cmake-gui GUI application instead of the cmake command line tool to set the generator and above mentioned variables.

 6) macOS/Linux: type 'make', Windows: open VstPluginUGen.sln with Visual Studio and build the project.
+7) make a /VstPlugin folder in your SuperCollider extensions folder
-7) copy the resulting binary VstPluginUGen.scx (on Linux: VstPluginUGen.so) and the VstPlugin.sc class file into your SuperCollider extensions folder.
+7) copy VstPluginUGen.scx (on Linux: VstPluginUGen.so) and VstPlugin.sc into /VstPlugin
-8) copy VstPlugin.schelp into HelpSource/Classes/
+8) copy VstPlugin.schelp and VstPluginController.schep into /VstPlugin/HelpSource